Opportunities

 We are delighted to have the following PhD opportunities currently available with HiPPo:

-• Supervisory Team: Prof Jayanta Kumar Sahu and Prof Johan Nilsson
+• Supervisory Team: Prof Jayanta Sahu and Prof Johan Nilsson

 This PhD project aims to investigate a route to high-power visible sources through cladding pumping of RE-doped silica fibres using GaN-LDs.
 The student will be involved in the design and fabrication of fibres doped with RE (such as Pr3+, Dy3+ and Tb3+) in modified silica glass hosts offering low phonon energy while maintaining the desirable characteristics of silica fibres.
 Additionally, the student will perform a detailed spectroscopic characterization of the fabricated fibres and can take part in the design and evaluation of high power visible fibre lasers.